Ellsworth City Library

 You can access the Ellsworth Public Library Catalog online to search for an item, log in to your account, reserve, renew, send us a review of something you have read, or request that we buy something we don’t have.

-Licenses
+• Licenses

-What are the city hall office hours?
+What are the City Hall office hours?

-Ellsworth City Hall office hours are Monday thru Friday – 8:00 a.m. to 5:00 p.m.
+Ellsworth City Hall office hours are Monday through Thursday 7 A.M. to 6 P.M.

 Ellsworth City Hall is closed for the following holidays: